The Lancet August 29, 2017

 Associations of fats and carbohydrate intake with cardiovascular disease and mortality in 18 countries from five continents (PURE): a prospective cohort study

-Mahshid Dehghan, Andrew Mente, Xiaohe Zhang, et al. (on behalf of the PURE study investigators)
+Mahshid Dehghan, Andrew Mente, Xiaohe Zhang, Sumathi Swaminathan, Wei Li, Viswanathan Mohan, et al.

 Bottom Line

-In this large-scale global prospective cohort study, higher carbohydrate intake was associated with an increased risk of total mortality, while higher intake of total fat and individual types of fat was associated with a lower risk of total mortality.
+In a large global prospective cohort, higher carbohydrate intake was associated with an increased risk of total mortality, whereas higher intake of total fat and its subtypes was associated with a lower risk of total mortality.

 Key Findings